Just getting started?

 If you do not have or forget any of these items, don’t worry!
 We have plenty for you to rent or to buy!

 HYDRATE!
-Drink plenty of water throughout the day of your class.
-Remember it takes time to hydrate, so just drinking a lot of water right before class won’t get the job done (and might have you running to the bathroom!).
+Drink plenty of water throughout the day of your class (like an extra liter).
+Remember it takes time to for your body to absorb water, so just drinking a bunch right before class won’t get the job done (and will have you running to the bathroom during class!).
+Some electrolytes will also help.

 To feel your best in class, we recommend not eating a big meal for about 2-3 hours before class.
 However, it is important that you have enough energy for class, so something small like a piece of fruit or some juice a little while before class might be a good idea.

-You will see people around the room who are more advanced in their practice.
-Don’t worry - some of these postures can take YEARS to get the hang of!
-Try not to compare yourself to anyone else.
-Just do as much as you can, and try your best with what you have that day … remember, its only yoga!
+You will see people around the room who are more advanced in their practice, but try not to compare yourself to anyone else.
+Some yoga postures can take months or even years to master.
+Just do as much as you can, and try your best with what you have that day.

 Talk to your doctor about physical conditions or medications you have before starting your practice.
 Please discuss any injuries (current or previous), conditions, concerns or questions with your teacher before class.